Sukai Tongogara Biography: Siblings, Career -Pindula, Local Knowledge

 |image_alt= Sukai Tongogara Biography

 Sukai Magama Tongogara is a Zimbabwean lawyer and Executive Secretary of the Zimbabwe Anti-Corruption Commission (ZACC).
-She is the eldest daughter of the late ZANLA commander Josiah Tongogara.
+She is the eldest daughter of Michael Tongogara who is the elder brother of the ZANLA commander Josiah Tongogara.

 Career